West Coast Conference Women's Basketball Player of the Year

 The West Coast Conference (WCC) Women's Basketball Player of the Year is a basketball award given to the most outstanding women's basketball player in the West Coast Conference.
 The award has been given ever since the conference first sponsored women's basketball in the 1985–86 season, when it was known as the West Coast Athletic Conference.
 There have been two ties in the history of the award.
 The first was in 2006–07 between Stephanie Hawk of Gonzaga and Amanda Rego of Santa Clara (coincidentally, players from the same two schools were involved in a tie for the WCC Men's Player of the Year Award that season).
 The second was in 2020–21, when BYU's Shaylee Gonzales and Gonzaga's Jenn Wirth shared honors.
 There have also been a total of five repeat winners, but only one—Courtney Vandersloot of Gonzaga—has been Player of the Year three times.

 No one WCC school has dominated the total awards distribution over time.
-The overall leader is Gonzaga, with 13 awards; BYU is next with seven, while Saint Mary's and Santa Clara have five each.
+The overall leader is Gonzaga, with 14 awards; BYU is next with seven, while Saint Mary's and Santa Clara have five each.
 Of these schools, all but BYU, which joined the WCC in 2011 and left for the Big 12 Conference in 2023, have been WCC members throughout the conference's women's basketball history.
-Each current full WCC member except for Pacific has at least one award.
+Each current full WCC member except for Pacific and Seattle has at least one award.
 Pacific had been a charter member of what is now the WCC, but left in 1971, long before the conference sponsored women's sports, and did not return until 2013.
+Seattle left the WCC in 1980, well before the conference sponsored women's basketball, and did not return until 2025.
+Denver will join the conference in July 2026, followed by UC San Diego in July 2027.

-The only former WCC women's basketball member that failed to produce an award winner is Nevada, which only participated in the conference's first two women's basketball seasons (1985–86 and 1986–87).
-Oregon State and Washington State, which have also not produced a winner, joined as associate members in 2024–25 after the collapse of their full-time home of the Pac-12 Conference; they will leave when the Pac-12 adds several new members in 2026.
-Seattle, which had left the WCC in 1980, well before the conference sponsored women's basketball, will return in 2025 and play its first WCC women's basketball season in 2025–26.
+As of the next 2026–27 WCC season, the only former WCC women's basketball members that failed to produce an award winner are Nevada, Oregon State, and Washington State.
+Nevada only participated in the conference's first two women's basketball seasons (1985–86 and 1986–87).
+Oregon State and Washington State, which also did not produce any winners, joined as associate members in 2024–25 after the collapse of their full-time home of the Pac-12 Conference.
+The 2025–26 season was their last as WCC affiliates; the Pac-12 will resume full operation in 2026–27 with seven new members, including Gonzaga.